Lee Sin Build Guide by Fruity28

 Most Mordekaiser will purchase a Doran's Shield at some point throughout the match up.
 If he does that and buy's Ninja Tabi max your Tempest second.

 Early game you will out sustain his Siphon of Destruction pretty easily and he'll wind up killing himself too.
-Abuse his terrible early game as much as you can.
+Abuse his terrible early game as much as you can and aim to all him bye level 2 or 3.

 If he uses his ultimate, Children of the Grave, Do NOT fight him unless he's at 20% health and your at 100%.